Sensitive data flow

 Example 1: Known object representing an individual

-Bearer starts by checking if the detected object matches a known object.
+Bearer CLI starts by checking if the detected object matches a known object.
 In this case,

 User matches the common user type.